transdigiware/blockchain/howto/ibp-console-create-app.md

 ```
 {:codeblock}

-### Step two: Install and instantiate smart contract
+### Step two: Install and Propose smart contract
+{: #ibp-console-app-commercial-paper-step-two-install-propose}

 You can find the commercial paper smart contract inside the `contract` folder of the `digibank` and `magnetocorp` directory.
 You need to install this smart contract on all the peers of the organizations that use the tutorial.

-You then need to instantiate the commercial paper contract on a channel.
-The smart contract needs to be packaged in [.cds format](https://hyperledger-fabric.readthedocs.io/en/release-1.4/chaincode4noah.html#packaging){: external} to be installed by using the console.
+Smart contracts running on peers using the Fabric v1.4.x image must be packaged in [.cds format](https://hyperledger-fabric.readthedocs.io/en/release-1.4/chaincode4noah.html#packaging){: external}.
+These smart contracts are installed and then instantiated on a channel.
+For information on using smart contracts with Fabric v1.4.x peers, check out [Deploy a smart contract using Fabric v1.4.x](/docs/blockchain?topic=blockchain-ibp-console-smart-contracts-v14).

+Smart contracts running on peers using a Fabric x2.x image must be packed using the [.tar.gz format](https://hyperledger-fabric.readthedocs.io/en/release-2.2/chaincode_lifecycle.html#step-one-packaging-the-smart-contract).
+These smart contracts must be installed and proposed by you, then approved by other channel members before being committed on the channel.
+For information on using smart contracts with Fabric v2.x peers, check out [Deploying a smart contract using Fabric 2.x](/docs/blockchain?topic=blockchain-ibp-console-smart-contracts-v2).

 You can use the [{{site.data.keyword.blockchainfull_notm}} VS code extension](/docs/blockchain?topic=blockchain-develop-vscode) to package the smart contract.
 After you install the extension, use Visual Studio Code to open the `contracts` folder in your workspace.
 Open the _{{site.data.keyword.blockchainfull_notm}} Platform_ tab.
 In the _{{site.data.keyword.blockchainfull_notm}} Platform_ pane, go to the smart contract packages section and click **Package Open Project**.
 The VS code extension uses the files in the `contracts` folder to create a new package named `papernet-js@.0.0.1.cds`.
 Right-click this package to export it to your local file system.
-You can then use your console to [install the smart contracts on your peers](/docs/blockchain?topic=blockchain-ibp-console-smart-contracts#ibp-console-smart-contracts-install) and then [instantiate the smart contract on a channel](/docs/blockchain?topic=blockchain-ibp-console-smart-contracts#ibp-console-smart-contracts-instantiate).
+You can then use your console to install your smart contract and either instantiate or propose it.

 ### Step three: Generate certificates for your wallet
+{: #ibp-console-app-commercial-paper-step-three-generate-certificates}

-Applications need to sign the requests they send to fabric components.
+Applications need to sign the requests they send to Fabric components.
 If the components do not recognize the organizations submitting the transactions, the transactions are rejected and return with an error.
 The commercial paper sample creates a file system wallet that stores your certificates and signs your transactions.
 For more information about how applications use wallets, see the [wallet](https://hyperledger-fabric.readthedocs.io/en/release-1.4/developapps/wallet.html){: external} topic in the Fabric Documentation.
 The wallets that are used by the Fabric SDKs are different from the wallet in the {{site.data.keyword.blockchainfull_notm}} Platform console.
 The identities that are stored in your console wallet cannot be directly used by the SDK.

 The original sample uses the `addToWallet.js` file to create a file system wallet using certificates from the fabric samples folder.
 We are going to create a new file that uses the SDK to generate a client-side certificate and store them directly inside a new wallet.

 Choose the CA of the organization you want to use to operate the tutorial as magnetocorp.
 For example, you can use Org1 if you have completed the Build a network tutorial.
-Use the CA to [create an application identity](/docs/blockchain?topic=blockchain-ibp-console-app#ibp-console-app-identities). **Save** the enroll ID and secret.
+Use the CA to [create an application identity](#ibp-console-app-identities). **Save** the enroll ID and secret.

-Use your console to [download your connection profile](/docs/blockchain?topic=blockchain-ibp-console-app#ibp-console-app-profile).
+Use your console to [download your connection profile](#ibp-console-app-profile).
 Save the connection profile to your local file system and rename it `connection.json`.
 Then, issue the following command from the `magnetocorp/application` directory to move the connection profile to a directory where it will be referenced by future commands.

   ```
   mv $HOME/<path_to_creds>/connection.json ../gateway/connection.json